lamantin37/SQL_beginner.Day00/README.md

 `Anna (age:16,gender:'female',address:'Moscow')`

-Finally , please add the ordering clause by calculated column in ascending mode.
+Finally, please add the ordering clause by calculated column in ascending mode.
 Please pay attention to quote symbols in your formula!

 ## Chapter IX